 That action teaches to these services that emails originating from your domain are actually legitimate, and the issue usually resolves itself within a day or two.

-Another possibility is that your domain has a bad reputation due to a bad email activity in the past (i.e. email addresses of that domain used to send unsollicited emails).
+Another possibility is that your domain has a bad reputation due to a bad email activity in the past (i.e. email addresses of that domain used to send unsolicited emails).

-It goes without saying, but unsollicited emails or emails with spammy or fraudulent content are most often classified as SPAM.
+It goes without saying, but unsolicited emails or emails with spammy or fraudulent content are most often classified as SPAM.
 The same applies to malformed emails (are you sending that email programmatically?).

 Finally, if you send emails from a third-party service (Sendgrid, Wix, ...), you'll need to adapt your SPF record and add another DKIM record so that these services are recognized as legitimate senders of your domain name.
 Have a look here.